ManvaP/ItemStore/README.md

 create a string array and convert the set to a string array.
 Once this is done, we simply send the string array to the client through the ObjectOutputStream.

-## Questions and Answers
+## Notes/Subjects to Note On

-### How does the client and server handle the different object store operations?
-Describe the design and implementation of your communication protocol.
+### The design and implementation of your communication protocol.

-I am including these questions together as a lot of the implementation designs are described under General Implementation.
+A lot of the implementation designs are described under General Implementation.
 However, the communication protocol of the server and client do tend to follow a certain structure.
 The client sends an integer to the server to indicate to the server which command is about to be processed.
 Afterwards, the client would normally send